Jeffro80/Student_Data_Analyser/README.md

 - Move calculate_percent to a module and add check that values are int
 - Move total_dict_values to a module and add check that values are int
 - Calculations of age at enrolment - use enrolment date rather than today
+- Combine count and % outputs into one save file: item - % - #
+- Refactor so that analysis can run off one source file (active, all etc.) and pull out the required columns